Doct0rLekter/minesweeper/README.md

 '''

 With the framework above we will start building a working "game".
-First, we want to take the structure and turn it into a template for the logic that will eventually become a game.
+First, we want to take the structure and turn it into a prototype for the logic that will eventually become a game.
 This is going to be accomplished with a simple program that prompts a user and then draws echoes their input to the screen with an escape hatch string for when they are done "playing".
 Already the code is becoming too large to process in one chunk, so we will start with the 'game_loop' module and the GameState struct (as well as its associated implementation blocks):

 '''